Michael Sukin

 Michael Sukin is an American attorney specializing in music and entertainment, the owner of Sukin Law Group.
 Sukin was a founder of the International Association of Entertainment Lawyers.
 Nashville Post called him an "internationally recognized entertainment attorney".

 Association of Independent Music Publishers refer to Sukin as a "music publishing and copyright expert".

-According to the aforemention AIMP reference, Michael Sukin has been instrumental to music copyright legislation in the European Union.
-In this role he worked extensively with the European Commission, as well as the International Music Publishers Association.
+He has worked extensively with the European Commission, as well as the International Music Publishers Association.